airbnb/HorizonCalendar/README.md

 `CalendarItemViewRepresentable` requires us to implement a `static` `makeView` function, which should create and return a view given a set of invariant view properties.
 We want our label to have a configurable font and text color, so we've made those configurable via the `InvariantViewProperties` type.
 In our `makeView` function, we use those invariant view properties to create and configure an instance of our label.

-`CalendarItemViewRepresentable` also requires us to implement a `static` `setViewModel` function, which should update all data-dependent properties (like the day text) on the provided view.
+`CalendarItemViewRepresentable` also requires us to implement a `static` `setContent` function, which should update all data-dependent properties (like the day text) on the provided view.

 Now that we have a type conforming to `CalendarItemViewRepresentable`, we can use it to create a `CalendarItemModel` to return from the day item model provider: